guo-research-group/Blurry-Edges/README.md

 pip3 install -r requirements.txt
 ```

-The training, validation, testing, and real captured data can be downloaded through <a href="https://purdue0-my.sharepoint.com/:f:/g/personal/xu1639_purdue_edu/EqD_pFLP0d9MvTJVwXrq-8kBwrkd4IioWmzNKOiWR2DEwg" title="Blurry-Edges dataset">OneDrive</a>.
+The training, validation, testing, and real captured data can be downloaded through <a href="https://blurry-edges.qiguo.org/data" title="Blurry-Edges dataset">this page</a>.
 In the meantime, users can also generate own training, validation, and testing sets by following the steps outlined below.
-The default paths of regular and big testing sets are `./data/data_test` and `./data/data_test_big`, respectively.

 ### 1.2 Training